Here we’ll discuss a Pitta Kapha pacifying diet along with a sample menu and Ayurveda approved recipes for Pitta-Kapha

 How To Follow A Pitta Kapha Diet

 Having a dual prakriti, you need to listen to your body.
 The dosha which is aggravated or depleted will need your attention.
-Pitta dosha symptoms are different than Vata dosha symptoms and Kapha dosha symptoms.
+Pitta dosha symptoms are different than Vata dosha symptoms and Kapha dosha symptoms.1

-However, if both of your constituent doshas are in equilibrium, you need to follow certain guidelines which will keep the two in the desired state of balance.
+However, if both of your constituent doshas are in equilibrium, you need to follow certain guidelines that will keep the two in the desired state of balance.
 These guidelines will come in handy when you’re choosing a meal plan.

 - You should take care to eat moderate quantities of well-cooked food at regular intervals, breakfast, lunch, and dinner.
 Snack on fruits, steamed or sautéed sprouts or a small serving of cereal in the mid-morning and late afternoon.
 Lunch should be the largest meal of the day with a very light breakfast and a lighter than lunch dinner.
 An early dinner by 7-8 pm is recommended.

 - You should sit peacefully and eat in a calm place.
 Chew the food properly and eat slowly.
 Eating while walking, working and talking or in an angry state of mind, is likely to cause acidity and indigestion, which the Pitta Kapha person is prone to.